microsoft/FluidFramework/experimental/framework/frs-client/README.md

     }
 }

-const container = await FrsClient.getContainer({ id: "_unique-id_" }, schema);
+// Fetch back the container that had been created earlier with the same ID and schema const container = await FrsClient.getContainer({ id: "_unique-id_" }, schema);

-const initialObjects = container.initialObjects;
+// Get our list of initial objects that we had defined in the schema. initialObjects here will have the same signature const initialObjects = container.initialObjects;
-const map1 = initialObjects.map1;
+// Use the keys that we had set in the schema to load the individiual objects const map1 = initialObjects.map1;
 const pair1 = initialObjects["pair1"];
 ```